 I want to take a moment to discuss point number two.
 Many people do not know that if you do not watch a video until the end, it can hurt that video’s performance.
 That’s because of something called retention rate.

 For videos, the retention rate is how long the video kept the viewer’s attention.
 If you only watch half of your friend’s video, they will get a 50% retention rate from your view.
 Why does this matter?

-It matters because the retention rate is a signal if the video is good or not.
+It matters because the retention rate signals whether the video is good.
 Think of a movie theater; if 50% walk out before the movie is over, it is not a good sign.
 Contrast that with a movie where everyone is glued to the seats, even after the credits roll.

 Research shows that the average retention rate for Youtube videos is only 30%.
 By giving your

 Do your friends a favor, and watch their video until the end.

 Tip 3: Listen to all of their music or podcasts